khaledh/khaledh.github.io/docs/osdev/12-virtual-memory.md

 # Virtual Memory

 So we have a working physical memory manager.
 But we can't keep using physical memory directly; sooner or later we'll run out of it.
 This is where virtual memory comes in.
 Virtual memory allows us to use more memory than we actually have, by mapping virtual addresses to physical addresses.
+In this section we'll implement a **Virtual Memory Manager** (VMM).

 When we booted through UEFI, the firmware had already enabled virtual memory for us, but it has been identity-mapped to physical memory.
 This makes it easy to manage memory during the boot process, but to take advantage of virtual memory we need to set it up ourselves.
 Let's first take a look at how the x86-64 virtual memory system works.